Strengthening Participation in State and Civil Society Institutions: Perspectives of Migrant Parents (PARMEL)

 Funding organisation:

-Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ)
+Federal Ministry of Family Affairs, Senior Citizens, Women and Youth (BMFSFJ)

 Duration